 After scanning and discussing the first three Articles, have students work in groups to design a simple creative graphic organizer to show what each of the branches of government does.

-Optional Extension: Have students complete the handout below, Anticipation Guide, covering the services provided by local, state, and federal governments.
+Optional Extension: Have students complete the handout below, Anticipation Guide, to evaluate how much they already know about services provided by local, state, and federal governments.

 Part II: Local Representation and Advocacy